-(e a) Parties and Counsel.
+(a) Parties and Counsel.
 Parties aware of matters or items under seal must employ reasonable measures to control access to them.
 Counsel may not release a jury list or a transcript of voir dire to a defendant without a written order.

 (b) Court Staff.
-Court staff must obtain a judge's approval to provide a party with copies of sealed charging documents, pretrial services reports, presentence reports, and documents submitted by the United States for in camera review.
-But court staff may provide copies of other sealed documents filed with respect to a particular defendant to that defendant.
+Court staff must obtain a judge's approval to provide a party with copies of sealed charging documents, pretrial services reports, jury lists, presentence reports, and documents submitted by the United States for in camera review.
+But court staff may provide copies of other sealed documents filed with respect to a particular defendant to that defendant after sentencing.

-(a c) Sealed Proceedings.
+(c) Sealed Proceedings.
 Delinquency proceedings against juveniles are confidential and must be conducted entirely under seal with electronic access provided only to court staff.

-(b d) Sealed Items.
-The following items must be filed in the electronic record under seal with access provided only to court staff:
+(d) Sealed Items.
+The following items must be filed in the electronic record under seal:

-- (1) grand jury matters, if ordered filed in a case;
+- (1) grand jury matters, if filed in a case;

 - (2) pretrial services reports;

 - (3) petitions for summons or warrant, until the defendant appears on the petition;

 - (4) psychological or psychiatric reports;

 - (5) lists of prospective or seated jurors;

 - (6) transcripts of voir dire, if filed;

-- (7) final presentence reports; and
+- (7) presentence reports; and

 - (8) the judge's statement of reasons for the sentence imposed.